 So I was really pleased to be asked to give this talk by the Citizen Network North America group who are leading the Need for Roots series, bringing together thinkers and activists who have been working to advance inclusion.

 What follows is not a transcription of the talk, which you can watch above.
 Instead I have provided a kind of annotated bibliography, to pull together the most important of my own writings on citizenship and along with other writings that I think are relevant, useful and hopeful.

 My own understanding of citizenship is entangled with the practical problems I’ve tried to tackle over the last 30 years.
 But my understanding of citizenship is rooted in some of the writings that inspired me as a child and as a student.
 Certainly three very influential figures for me were Nicolo Machiavelli, Hannah Arendt and Simone Weil.

 Machiavelli might seem an odd source of inspiration.
 But Machiavelli is widely misunderstood and treated merely as a cynic.
-But in fact Machiavelli was a republican who was fascinated by the problem of reconciling the fact that the best societies were republics, where ‘the many’ were in charge, but so these republics would be corrupted and ‘the few’ would take over.
+In fact Machiavelli was a republican, who was fascinated by the problem of reconciling the fact that the best societies were republics, where ‘the many’ were in charge, but so these republics would be corrupted and ‘the few’ would take over.
 His most important writing on this topic is not The Prince, but The Discourses.
 This book was probably the most influential in shaping my choice to study politics and philosophy at university.